NinjaHaresh/UnifiedIngress/README.md

 ------------- | -------------
-app.yaml      | no changes, but you can change # of replicas if you like service.yaml  | no changes needed rbac.yaml     | two fields for 'namespace' must match your intended namespace. cic.yaml      | change 172.16.16.74 to your NSIP, Change "nsroot" to your NetScaler admin user but keep it in double quotes, change 2nd "nsroot" to your NetScaler admin password of NetScaler VPX but keep it in double quotes ingress.yaml |change 172.16.16.75 to your desired VIP IP in your lab network
+app.yaml      | no changes, but you can change # of replicas if you like service.yaml  | no changes needed rbac.yaml     | two fields for 'namespace' must match your intended namespace.
+They are coded for a namespace called ####unified cic.yaml      | change 172.16.16.74 to your NSIP, Change "nsroot" to your NetScaler admin user but keep it in double quotes, change 2nd "nsroot" to your NetScaler admin password of NetScaler VPX but keep it in double quotes ingress.yaml |change 172.16.16.75 to your desired VIP IP in your lab network